 It is compatible with the current USB 3.1 Gen 1/USB 3.0 PC and Mac laptops and desktops.
 Likewise, it is backward compatible with USB 2.0 host devices at USB 2.0 speeds.

-This SanDisk uses Solid State Drive technology to store your data.
+This SanDisk uses Solid State Drive technology in its flash drives to store your data.
 And in this case, you will get read speeds up to 420MB/s and write speeds up to 380MB/s.
 This will require a USB 3.2 Gen 1 or USB 3.0 port.

 SanDisk includes its SecureAccess encryption software to keep critical files safe.
 And it also offers RescuePRO Deluxe data recovery software, which recovers accidentally deleted files.
 This drive has USB 2.0 and 3.0 backward compatibility and comes with a Lifetime limited manufacturer’s warranty.